egesualp/chat_comparison/README.md

    streamlit run app/streamlit_app.py
    ```
 3. Enter your OpenAI API key in the UI when prompted.

+If the application fails with a `MissingGreenlet` error, verify that the
+`greenlet` package installed correctly and reinstall the dependencies if
+necessary.

 Runs are stored in the local SQLite database `runs.db`.